OriHoch/pysiogame/README.txt

-pySioGame - Educational Activity Pack for Kids by Ireneusz Imiolek
+pySioGame - Educational Activity Pack for Kids

-Original version is here: http://sourceforge.net/projects/pysiogame/

 Please note - this game is playable but still unfinished - or rather is being continuously improved (not so much recently - not enough hours in a day).